CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The upper levels of this tower have crumbled, creating a vast, hollow silo reaching a height of at least thirty feet, with the upper portions of the room disappearing into obscurity.
 The floor is strewn with debris, dust, and shards of broken glass.
 Along the southern wall, old worktables and bookshelves lie in disarray.
 In the room's center stands a monstrous creature resembling a mangy bear with the head of an owl, rearing up and bellowing as it spots the intruders.
 ```

-The Cragmaws have captured an owlbear and confined it within this tower.
-The room is intentionally kept dark to prevent the creature from becoming agitated, but King Grol is uncertain about what to do with it.
+The Mountainmaws have captured an owlbear and confined it within this tower.
+The room is intentionally kept dark to prevent the creature from becoming agitated, but King Grom is uncertain about what to do with it.
 If a character tosses fresh meat to the owlbear, it will devour the offering.
 However, if not provided with sustenance, it attacks the first being it perceives in the doorway.

 Once serving as a library and workshop, this room now lacks any trace of its original contents.